 This disconnect played out in real life in Apple in June.
 Following the outbreak of the pandemic in March 2020, the tech giant had become one of the first big companies to allow its employees to work remotely.
-But on June 2, Apple CEO Tim Cook sent a staff memo to all employees saying that they were expected to return to work three days a week starting early September.
+But more than a year later, on June 2, Apple CEO Tim Cook sent a staff memo to all employees saying that they were expected to return to work three days a week starting early September.

 Employees pushed back swiftly, writing in an internal letter obtained by The Verge, that Apple’s remote/location-flexible work policy had “already forced some of our colleagues to quit”.

 “Without the inclusivity that flexibility brings, many of us feel we have to choose between either a combination of our families, our well-being, and being empowered to do our best work, or being a part of Apple,” the letter said.
 “Over the last year we often felt not just unheard, but at times actively ignored….It feels like there is a disconnect between how the executive team thinks about remote/location-flexible work and the lived experiences of many of Apple’s employees.”

 So, what must companies do to address employee dissatisfaction that is leading to a lack of productivity and high employee turnover, which leads to reduction in the available skills in the short term and hurts business performance in the long term?